 Higher and foundation tier

 The image below shows a typical paper chromatography set-up.
-Here a pencil line, not a pen as the ink would run and spoil the chromatogram, is drawn approximately 2-3cm from the bottom of the chromatography paper.
-Capillary tubes are used to spot the samples onto the paper which is placed in the chromatography tank.
-The paper should dip into the solvent but it is important that the solvent is below the pencil line.
+Here a pencil line, not a pen as the ink from the pen would run and spoil the chromatogram, is drawn approximately 2-3cm from the bottom of the chromatography paper.
+This line is often referred to as the baseline.
+Capillary tubes are used to spot the samples onto the chromatography paper which is placed in the chromatography tank.
+The paper should dip into the solvent but it is important that the solvent is below the pencil line or baseline.
 A lid is placed on the tank to keep the solvent vapours in.
-The solvent is allowed to rise approximately 75% of the way up the paper, the paper is then removed and allowed to dry.
+The solvent is allowed to rise approximately 75% of the way up the chromatography paper, the paper is then removed and allowed to dry.

 Once the chromatogram has dried out it is possible to measure how far each of the substance has moved through the stationary phase (travelled up the paper!).
 All measurements are taken from the pencil line or baseline.
 This is shown in the diagram below.

 The retention factor or Rf value can be calculated for each substance.
 The Rf value is simply the ratio of how far the substance or solute moves divided by how far the solvent (mobile phase moved).
-It is calculated using the formula:
+It is calculated using the formula below:

 it is a mixture of two other chemicals.
 The Rf value for the magenta dot is: